EpsilonSolutions/netscaler-command-reference/docs/sc/sc-policy/sc-policy.md

 ##unset sc policy

-Use this command to remove sc policy settings.Refer to the set sc policy command for meanings of the arguments.
+Use this command to remove sc policy settings.Refer to the set sc policy command for meanings of the arguments.NOTE: This command is deprecated.

 ##Synopsys

-unset sc policy &lt;name> [-delay] [-maxConn]

 ##show sc policy

 Displays information about the SureConnect policies.
+NOTE: This command is deprecated.SureConnect feature has been deprecated in favour of AppQoE

 ##Synopsys

-show sc policy [&lt;name>]

 ##Arguments